(1836 - 1891)

 Branch of Service: Artillery

-In command of Battery B, 4th United States Artillery, assigned as part of the 1st Division of I Corps' Artillery.
-He deployed his guns in very close support of the Division's assault through the Cornfield early on the 17th, and was crucial in helping to stop the charge of Hood's Division.
-Capt Campbell was wounded during that fighting and command of the Battery fell to Lt Stewart.
+He was in command of Battery B, 4th United States Artillery, part of the 1st Division of the First Army Corps' Artillery in Maryland.
+He deployed his guns in very close support of the Division's assault through the Miller cornfield early on 17 September 1862 at Antietam, and was crucial in helping to stop the charge of Hood's Division.
+He was wounded during that fighting and command of the Battery fell to Lieutenant Stewart.

 He was honored by brevets to Captain, USA, on 30 August 1862 for "gallant and meritorious service" at Second Bull Run and to Major, 17 September 1862, for "gallant and meritorious service" at Antietam.

 He was absent recovering from wounds to 22 December 1862, then served as ADC to Brigadier General Barry, Chief of Artillery, and was acting Inspector of Artillery at Washington, DC to February 1864.
 He was Assistant Professor of mathematics at the Academy to June 1865.
 He mustered out as Captain and AADC on 10 July 1865 and resumed his former line rank as First Lieutenant, 4th Artillery.